 To consider the issue of peer group pressure, it must be recognised that peer groups exist across the whole of society.
 Studies carried out by the Government’s Health and Social Care Information Centre found that young people aged 11 to 15 are moving away from using drink, drugs and smoking.
 The number of schoolchildren who have tried illegal drugs has almost halved over the last 10 years.

-A study carried out by the Crime Survey for England and Wales, discovered that cocaine and ecstasy use are on the rise in young people aged between 16 and 24.
+A study carried out by the Crime Survey for England and Wales, discovered that cocaine and ecstasy use is on the rise in young people aged between 16 and 24.
 This suggests that peer pressure is not limited to the teenage group in which the pressure to conform is arguably at its height and the ability to resist is not yet fully developed.

 A survey carried out by the Guardian Newspaper for a report published in 2017 revealed that people in the age group 25 to 30 find themselves pressured by friends to use drugs as part of the weekly socialising event.